tlswg/tls-mldsa/draft-ietf-tls-mldsa.md

 The security considerations of {{RFC8446}} (eg. {{Appendices C.2 and E.1 of RFC8446}}
 and {{Section 4.4.3 of RFC8446}}) and {{FIPS204}} (Section 3.4 and 3.6) apply.

+{{Section 9.1 of I-D.ietf-lamps-pq-composite-sigs}} considers
+when a PQ/T could be preferred.

 # IANA Considerations